learn-co-curriculum/react-rails-project-setup-guide/README.md

 > **Notes**: If you ran `gem install rails` to install the latest version of
 > Rails on your system, it's likely that you'll be using [Rails 7][rails 7].
 The
 > labs in Phase 4 use Rails 6, and there are some small differences between the
 > two versions.
-We'll point out these differences in the guide below.
-If you'd
+This guide should work for Rails 7 as well, but some things may
+> look a little different than what is shown below.
+If you'd like to use Rails 6
-> like to use Rails 6 instead, you can follow [this guide][rails version guide]
+> instead, you can follow [this guide][rails version guide] to use a specific
-> to use a specific version of Rails when generating your new project.
+> version of Rails when generating your new project.

 [rails 7]: https://rubyonrails.org/2021/12/15/Rails-7-fulfilling-a-vision
 [rails version guide]: